ethereum/EIPs/EIPS/eip-draft_sane_evm_limits.md

 1. The size of addresses are specified in Yellow Paper, e.g. COINBASE is specified as returning H_c which has 20 bytes.
+2. Do the gas limit applies for the gas param in CALL?

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).